Dental health in dogs: Tips for healthy teeth and fresh breath

 • Bad breath, discolored teeth, red and swollen gums

-• increased saliva
+• increased salivation

-How dental care works for dogs
+This is how dental care works for dogs

 Natural support and home remedies